 Life is more beautiful when you are able to see it clearly.

 If you are experiencing trouble concentrating, feelings of withdrawal, or mood swings, you should look into treatment.
 Even in cases of mild addiction without great changes in outward physical or emotional behavior, treatment is available to regain cognitive abilities and confidence.

 It is never too early or too late to seek treatment.
-At Lighthouse Recovery, we’re happy to work to find the Treatment Solution that is best for you, whether or not that may be at one of our Sober Living Homes.
+At Lighthouse Recovery, we’re happy to work to find the Treatment Solution that is best for you, whether or not that may be at one of our Sober Living Homes or in our Intensive Outpatient that offers a full suite of services.
+There can be feelings of guilt and shame or fears that have kept you from reaching out for help.
+Let us reassure you that those feelings are common and we understand because we too have been there.
+One of the hardest steps is picking up the phone to call out for help.
+Let us reassure you, you will speak with a compassionate person that will take the time to understand your situation and help you find the services that you need.
 Every call is handled on a case-by-case basis and we do not charge for consultations.
 Please contact us today to find out more how Lighthouse can help you on your road to recovery.

 FURTHER READING & RESOURCES: